RFA0608/VConRLWE/README.md

 This code is a test code for cryptographic operations and verification processes in large integer environments using gmp.
 Verification of attacks is the primary purpose, and verification in encrypted state is implemented.

+## Description
+For the linear control system, the BGV type RLWE ciphertext is calculated and verified, time comparison, and efficiency are simulated.
+The modulus q of RLWE's ciphertext is implemented using a big integrer rather than a level concept, and calculation verification is performed in a field of the same size as the modulus of the ciphertext.

 ## 0️⃣Pre-ready
 If you want to use this repository, need to install WSL2 on Windows.
 This recommand Ubuntu24-04 LTS version.